-- Teenage relationship abuse (both physical and emotional); - Sexual touching/harassment, sexual violence or assault; - Initiation/hazing type violence and rituals; - Sexting (also known as youth produced sexual imagery); - Prejudiced behaviours such as sexism, racism and social marginalisation; - Bullying, where the context meets the criteria referred to above; and/or - Physical abuse such as hitting, kicking, shaking, biting, hair pulling or otherwise causing physical harm.
+- Teenage relationship abuse (both physical and emotional); - Sexual touching/harassment, sexual violence or assault; - Initiation/hazing type violence and rituals; - Sexting (also known as youth produced sexual imagery or nude/semi-nude images see NSPCC guidance); - Prejudiced behaviours such as sexism, racism and social marginalisation; - Bullying, where the context meets the criteria referred to above; and/or - Physical abuse such as hitting, kicking, shaking, biting, hair pulling or otherwise causing physical harm. - Upskirting.

-Peer on peer abuse could constitute an equalities incident and in serious cases may be therefore reported in line with Local Authority requirements.
+Child on child abuse could constitute an equalities incident and in serious cases may be therefore reported in line with Local Authority requirements.
 Where the harm is attributable to sexually abusive behaviour or sexual harassment, the school will follow the relevant Local Authority Harmful sexual behaviour procedure.

-Schools will minimise the risk of peer on peer abuse through the curriculum (PSHE, SRE for example), through staff awareness of the indicators of abuse and through taking swift action to follow up suspicions, or allegations, of peer on peer abuse.
+Schools will minimise the risk of child on child abuse through the curriculum (PSHE, SRE for example), through staff awareness of the indicators of abuse and through taking swift action to follow up suspicions, or allegations, of child on child abuse.
 These will be recorded using each school's record keeping system and support will be provided to all parties involved as appropriate.